MovieLabs/OMC/README.md

 **/Docs**: Supplementary documentation including schema documentation and tech notes giving guidance on how to use the OMC and OMC-JSON schema.

-The documentation is split into two sections, a set of documents that outline the basic structure and practices we used to guide the schema development, and a set of tech notes focussed on specific concepts and how to use them.
+The documentation is split into two sections, a set of documents that outline the basic structure and practices we used to guide the schema development, and a set of tech notes focused on specific concepts and how to use them.

 Overview
 1. [Introduction](OMC-JSON/Docs/Overview/Introduction.md)